Mapfre: Hurricane Maria

 Three lawsuits filed in the Virgin Islands allege MAPFRE may be in violation of the federal Racketeer Influenced and Corrupt Organizations (RICO) Act.
 Amber Stein filed the most recent suit 30 August.

 "While MAPFRE is certainly inept, its refusal to hire enough qualified adjustors is also ... by design and part of a pattern and practice intended to avoid" its legal obligations and "part of a pattern and practice of bad faith and deceit," Stein's attorneys wrote in the complaint.
 Like Sheesley, Stein alleges MAPFRE offered pennies on the dollar.
 Stein had a contractor's estimate for more than $140,000 for repairs but MAPFRE offered $10,718.

 To back up the allegation that these delays are part of a larger strategy, Stein and other recent suits point to the fact that Puerto Rico fined MAPFRE for similar delays in paying claims for hurricane damage there.
 In February 2018, the Puerto Rico Insurance Commissioner's Office fined seven companies a total of $2.4 million for delays that violated Puerto Rico law.
 MAPFRE PRAICO, the defendant in all of the V.I. cases, was fined $714,000 – the largest single fine.
 MAPFRE Pan American Insurance Company was separately fined $359,100.

 Capital Crossing Servicing has filed a lawsuit against Mapfre Praico Insurance Company claiming the insurer has only paid $2.6mn of $39.6mn total submitted claims related to Hurricane Maria.

 Fundación Mapfre

 In 1976 the Fundación Mapfre was set up as a private charitable foundation, headquartered in Madrid, which gives grants for various charitable purposes, including many in the cultural sector, mostly in the Spanish-speaking world.

 In 2014 Fundación Mapfre opened a new exhibition space for photography in the centre of Madrid at Calle Bárbara de Braganza 13, opposite the National Library.
-The space is 868 square meters large spread over two floors.
+The space is 868 m2 spread over two floors.
 It opened with a retrospective exhibition by Vanessa Winship.

 In 2015 it opened Fundación Mapfre Casa Garriga Nogués, a gallery in the Eixample district of Barcelona for painting and photography.

 Espacio Miró is a permanent exhibition on the Catalan painter Joan Miró inaugurated in Madrid on 13 December 2016, organized by the Mapfre Foundation at its main headquarters on Paseo de Recoletos, 23.